jonathanalmoradie/jonathanalmoradie/README.md

 - 👯 I'm looking to collaborate on [Type of Projects]
 - 🤔 I'm looking for help with [What You Need Help With]
 - 💬 Ask me about [Topics You're Knowledgeable About]
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: jonathan.almoradie@gmail.com
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: I'm a Navy Veteran, and I am passionate about dogs.
+I have 3 dogs of my own and run a successful dog walk/dog sitter business with my wife.

 ### 🛠️ Languages and Tools: